 “No, Mom.
 I’ve always considered myself more of an arsonist,” he quickly retorts.

-I am 1.) impressed he knows what an arsonist is, 2.) equally impressed I’ve never seen him light anything on fire at our house….
-3.) terrified to find out how 1 & 2 were formed.
+I am 1.) impressed he knows what an arsonist is, 2.) equally impressed I’ve never seen him light anything on fire at our house… and 3.) terrified to find out how 1 & 2 coexist.

 April 3rd, 2017